 The concentration in History of Art and Architecture introduces students to the history of art, architecture, and visual culture.
 Students in HIAA explore Western and non-Western areas ranging over a wide period of time (Ancient, Medieval, Islamic, East Asian, Latin American, Early Modern, Modern/ Contemporary).
 Concentrators often focus on a particular period (e.g. ancient, modern architecture), a particular branch of the field (e.g. urbanism), or a methodology (e.g. semiotics, critical interpretation, archaeology), but students may choose to create their own program of study.
 Concentrators will receive essential training in perceptual, historical, and critical analysis.
 Concentrators often study abroad for first-hand knowledge of works of art and monuments as well as for exposure to foreign languages and cultures.
 Because foreign language skills are essential for pursuing art historical studies in a professional environment or in graduate school, HIAA requires two years of foreign language study.

 Although Brown offers nearly 80 concentrations, a small number of students have academic interests that fall beyond the scope of these offerings.
-Brown allows such students to design their own concentrations through the Independent Concentration (IC) program.
+Brown allows these students to design their own concentrations through the Independent Concentration (IC) program.
 The IC program is for exceptionally dedicated students who are willing to spend extra time and effort creating a “new” concentration, representing a coherent field of study that Brown does not offer.
 Such fields may include emerging topics, such as "sustainable technology," or broader interdisciplinary areas, such as "Southern Studies."
 As of 2010, the Independent Concentration also includes some already approved (though rarely selected) concentration offerings.
 Students wishing to declare one of these established "tracks" need to work with the relevant concentration advisors.
 Students interested in pursuing an Independent Concentration are strongly encouraged to review the IC website, speak with the Curricular Resource Center's IC Coordinator and with the IC Dean (Dean Rodriguez) and to review previous proposals in the CRC's library.